abdfaizaan/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/Getting-started-v2.md

      ![Start Your Azure Journey](../Images/image-06.png)

-7. If you want a list of users and their email IDs, you can select the Environment Details page and scroll down to view the user list.
+7. If you want a list of users and their email IDs, you can select the **Environment** Details page and scroll down to view the users list.

     >**Note:** You can also check the users on the **Microsoft Entra ID** portal.
 Follow the below steps: